 Orpheus Flower Facts

-- Many experts consider the most noteworthy fact about the lovely Orpheus Flower to be its remarkable hardiness.
-The plant has the ability to survive for extended periods without water, and to spring to life when receiving some.
+- Firstly, many experts consider the most noteworthy fact about the lovely Orpheus Flower to be its remarkable hardiness.
+That’s because the plant has the ability to survive for extended periods without water and then to spring to life when receiving some.
 As a result of this ability, some people also call the remarkable Angiosperm the resurrection plant.

 - In addition, it also has a comparatively restricted range of habitation.
-Yet it appears to be quite plentiful within that range.
-In addition, much of its endemic range coincides with various nature reserves and one national park.
-Due to this, the IUCN lists the Orpheus Flower as a species of Least Concern.
+However, the plant does appear to be quite plentiful within that particular range.
+Furthermore, much of its endemic range coincides with various Nature Reserves and even one National Park.
+Due to this, the IUCN presently lists the amazing Orpheus Flower as a species of Least Concern.

-- While it benefits from the protected status of much of its range, botanists still worry for its future.
+- While it benefits from the protected status of much of its range, many botanists still worry about its future.
 Its beauty leads many visitors to the protected sites, tourists and locals alike, to collect wild plants.
 In addition, ongoing road construction in and around the national park and nature poses a threat to the species.
 But climate change represents its greatest threat.